RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

   Also, it's important to not that when using **tkinter**, **"text"** is part of the syntax, because each button or label has a built-in dictionary-like structure that holds different properties, and in this case, **"text"** refers to the text displayed on the button or label.

-    Finally for the case of a draw, where no winning position is found, I made a giant if statement with all of the positions not equal to a blank space
+  Finally for the case of a draw, where no winning position is found, I made a giant if statement with all of the positions not equal to a blank space.

-    Next I will work on the smaller details of th T
+  Next I will work on the smaller details of the the GUI, like resetting.

 ---
 Day 4 (December 13th)